-Countrywide Renewable Hydrogen (CRH) promotes open, honest and direct communication, consultative decision-making and the energetic pursuit of excellence in all aspects of its operations and activities.
+Countrywide Hydrogen (CH) promotes open, honest and direct communication, consultative decision-making and the energetic pursuit of excellence in all aspects of its operations and activities.

 - Key decisions will involve consultation and discussion with those who should and could provide input